Catford Southend F.C.: Mooted merger with Charlton Athletic

 Catford Southend played at a football ground in the southwestern corner of what is today Mountsfield Park from about 1909, the 1914 Ordnance Survey map shows the ground situated parallel to Laleham Road with its southern end just north of housing on Brownhill Road.

-From 1919, football resumed at the ground after The Great War, with Catford competing in the London League, playing in the 1919–1920 season against another southeast London side, Charlton Athletic before Charlton were promoted into the expanded Southern League for the 1920–1921 campaign.
+From 1919, football resumed at the ground after The Great War, with Catford competing in the London League, playing in the 1919–20 season against another southeast London side, Charlton Athletic before Charlton were promoted into the expanded Southern League for the 1920–21 campaign.
 Around this time, a new landlord, Harry Isaacs, took over the Dartmouth Arms on the corner of Laleham and Ringstead Roads.
 He had ambitious plans for Catford Southend and in early 1923 proposed a merger with Charlton Athletic that would involve the latter relocating to Catford's ground.
 To accommodate the anticipated larger attendances, the ground was re-oriented towards the northeast – a process that required substantial earthworks to level the ground and create an embankment at the northeast end of the ground, with new terracing supported on concrete columns to the southeast; "44,000 tons of earth had to be dug out and raked into position to form new banking".
-However, attendances at the newly laid-out ground during the 1923–1924 season did not match expectations, wet weather caused subsidence of The Mount towards Laleham Road, and Charlton departed Catford to return to their home ground, The Valley in 1924.
+However, attendances at the newly laid-out ground during the 1923–24 season did not match expectations, wet weather caused subsidence of The Mount towards Laleham Road, and Charlton departed Catford to return to their home ground, The Valley in 1924.
 Catford Southend continued to play at The Mount briefly but the ground was closed in January 1927, and was absorbed into the wider Mountsfield Park.

-Charlton fans who opposed the merger formed a new team, Old Charlton, which applied for Catford's place in the London league, which they were granted for the 23/24 season.
-The Old Charlton team were former Charlton players and Catford Southend players.
+Charlton fans who opposed the merger formed a new team, Old Charlton, who applied for Catford's place in the London league, which they were granted for the 1923–24 season.
+The Old Charlton team were former Charlton and Catford Southend players.

 Kent League and decline

-On leaving the London League, the team joined the Kent League for the 1923-24 season.
-There they stayed until 1926-27 when, after failing to meet their financial obligations, they folded.
+After leaving the London League, the team joined the Kent League for the 1923–24 season where they stayed until the 1926–27 season when, after failing to meet their financial obligations, they folded.